 - They’re learning to walk or toddling.

-- You hear a lot of “No!” which is often the first word toddlers use frequently.
+- You hear a lot of “No!” which is often the first and most frequently used word toddlers use.

-- Hand gestures like waving, clapping, and pointing, and reciting their ABCs.
+- Hand gestures like waving, clapping, pointing, and reciting their ABCs.

-- They stop wanting your help as much and often get frustrated if they can’t figure something out.
+- They stop wanting your help and often get frustrated if they can’t figure something out.

 - You also don’t have to do some things for them, like feeding them with a utensil or dressing them.